Sidewalls: Plot

-Martín and Mariana pass frequently in the street without meeting.
+Martín and Mariana frequently pass each other in the street without meeting.
 Spending most of his time online, Martín orders a new desk chair and hires a dogwalker, Ana.
-They begin dating, but she is already in a relationship and disappears from his life.
+They begin dating, but she is already in a relationship and eventually ghosts him.
 Mariana agrees to a date with a client, Lucas, at a restaurant at the top of a skyscraper.
 Explaining her phobia of elevators, she takes the stairs, to Lucas' dismay; as he waits at their table, she is overcome with anxiety and leaves.
-Finding Martín's old chair at the curb, she brings it home, and deletes all her pictures of her ex-boyfriend.
-She tells the story of the famed Kavanagh Building, and is drawn to the music from a neighbor's new piano.
+Finding Martín's old office chair on the curb, she brings it home, and deletes all her pictures of her ex-boyfriend from her laptop.
+She tells the story of the famed Kavanagh Building and is drawn to the music from a neighbor's new piano.
 Martín tries online dating and meets Marcela, a manic polyglot, but their date ends in disappointment.
 He begins swimming at Mariana's local pool, where she meets fellow avid swimmer Rafa.
-They go on a date, and Mariana reacts kindly when Rafa experiences erectile dysfunction, but he deserts her.
+They go on a date, and Mariana reacts kindly when Rafa experiences erectile dysfunction, but he ghosts her.